After more than a decade working in event production and on-site logistics, I’ve learned that crowd size changes everything.

 Largest Sporting Events in the World by Attendance

 The largest sporting events in the world draw millions of fans, uniting people from across the globe to witness unforgettable moments in sports history.
+From the Tour de France to the World Cup, the scale is unmatched.
+This list focuses on in-person attendance, not TV viewership.

 1. Tour de France: 12–15 Million Spectators